What's it Like to Give Birth Without an Epidural?

 Annoying and painful.
 They're not a big deal.
 I'd compare them to the worst period cramps you've ever felt or the pain you experience during a stomach bug.
 They're fleeting, they come, they leave, you breathe and so on.
 Walking, bouncing on an exercise ball and stretching helped relieve them for me.

-What Does Pushing Feel Like Without an Epidural?
+What Does Pushing Without an Epidural Feel Like?

 Pretty awesome and I don't mean that sarcastically.
 Pushing med-free is a great because it alleviates the pain and pressure of labor.
 You feel every muscle and contraction needed for productive pushing.
 It's physically on par with taking a really tough poop at this point.
 In fact, if you want an idea of what pushing without an epidural feels like, pooping is the closest you're going to get.
 Discomfort and relief at the same time.